battila7/the-best-12-arial-recognizer/README.md

 | `--min-area` | The minimum area a character should take up. | `0` |
 | `--max-area` | The maximum area a character should take up. | `20000` |

 An example learning input file is placed in the data folder ([data/learn-input.jpg](data/learn-input.jpg)).
 This contains each letter from the english alphabet (with the capital variants included), the digits 0-9 and some punctuation marks.
-The feature file produced by the *learning* the contents of this input is placed in the same directory ([data/features.txt](data/features.txt)), so that you can skip the learning part if you prefer.
+The feature file produced by *learning* the contents of this input is placed in the same directory ([data/features.txt](data/features.txt)), so that you can skip the learning part if you prefer.

 Of course, we're talking about supervised learning here.
 Individual characters are segmented from the original image and then displayed in a window for the trainer.
 The trainer then should input the character to the program.
 This makes the program connect the character and the feature vector of the segment.